react18-tools/react18-global-store/lib/r18gs/README.md

 Thus, I decided to create a bare minimum, ultra-light store that creates shared state even while importing components from separate files for better treeshaking.

-> Will be using this library soon to fix issues with `nextjs-themes`.

 ## Features

 ✅ Full TypeScript Support